 To help you implement this mindset into your strategy development and make failing more enjoyable we collected 4 tips to help you fail better.

-4 Ways to fail better
+4 ways to fail 'much' better

 1. Small iterations and short cycles